Types of lightbulbs used in pinball machines

 From left to right: wedge lamp type #555 and flasher #906, bayonet lamp type #44 and flasher #89.

-Nowadays installing #47 bulbs isn't necessary anymore, a better solution is to install led bulbs in older games if you want to save energy and protect the game.
+Nowadays, installing #47 bulbs isn't necessary.
+A better solution is using LED bulbs to save energy and protect your game of heat damage.

 pinball machine flasher cover